Al Goldstein: Legal issues and financial woes

 In 2002, Goldstein was found guilty of harassing a former employee, having published her telephone number and place of employment in Screw and encouraging readers to call her and tell her "to stop being such a cunt."
 Goldstein was sentenced to 60 days in jail.
 He served six days before the charges were overturned on appeal.
 Goldstein apologized as part of a plea bargain.
 Unable to make payroll, Screw folded in 2003; only 600 copies were sold of the final issue.

 Goldstein's company, Milky Way Productions, which published Screw and Midnight Blue, entered bankruptcy in 2004, having lost sales and subscribers as a result of the proliferation of internet pornography, abetted by Goldstein's financial mismanagement.

 Goldstein lost his Florida mansion and his townhouse on Manhattan's Upper East Side.
 Jobless and penniless, he ended up living briefly in a Manhattan homeless shelter.
 He was fired from New York's well-known Second Avenue Deli for sleeping in the basement, after a brief stint there as a greeter.

-He was arrested for shoplifting four health-related books from Barnes & Noble.
+Goldstein was arrested for shoplifting four health-related books from Barnes & Noble.
 He worked in 2005 as a commissioned salesman for New York City Bagels.
-Between 2005 and 2008, he blogged for booble.com, a pornographic search engine he then continued on his own website until 2009.
+Between 2005 and 2008, he blogged for booble.com, a pornographic search engine (defunct as of 2023); he then continued on his own website until 2009.

-He was financially supported in his last years by his friend the illusionist Penn Jillette, on whose floor he once slept, and who admired Goldstein for his First Amendment activism.
+Goldstein was financially supported in his last years by his friend the illusionist Penn Jillette, on whose floor he once slept, and who admired Goldstein for his First Amendment activism.
 His final residence, prior to a nursing home, was a small apartment in the Far Rockaway neighborhood of Queens, paid for by Jillette.